GauravTheBeginner/blog-app/README.md

     ```

 5. Access the application in your web browser at [http://127.0.0.1:8000/api/blogposts/](http://127.0.0.1:8000/api/blogposts/).

-## Usage

 ## Contributions

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, feel free to open an issue or create a pull request.

-## Credits

-This application was developed by [Your Name] as a learning project inspired by the teachings of [Harkirat Sir] during the course on CRUD functionality.

 ## License